Project-Silicium/WoA-Guides/Porting/Device.md

 {"Display Reserved",  0xEA600000, 0x02400000, AddMem, MEM_RES, SYS_MEM_CAP, Reserv, WRITE_THROUGH_XN},
 ```
 Do that with every Memory Region but if an `#` is infront of an Memory Region do not add it. <br />
-Also here you need to replace something, Replace `UEFI FD` and `DXE Heap` with this:
+Also here you need to replace something, Replace `UEFI FD` and `DXE Heap` with the Values for your SOC Example:
 ```
-(NOTE: The Dxe Heap Values are may wrong for your Device) {"DXE Heap",          0xA0000000, 0x2E000000, AddMem, SYS_MEM, SYS_MEM_CAP, Conv,   WRITE_BACK}, {"UEFI FD",           0xD0000000, 0x00600000, AddMem, SYS_MEM, SYS_MEM_CAP, BsData, WRITE_BACK},
+{"DXE Heap",          0xA0000000, 0x2E000000, AddMem, SYS_MEM, SYS_MEM_CAP, Conv,   WRITE_BACK},
+{"UEFI FD",           0xD0000000, 0x00600000, AddMem, SYS_MEM, SYS_MEM_CAP, BsData, WRITE_BACK},
 ```